WouterGritter/minecraft-hue-ambiance/README.md

 The plugin implements a priority system to give certain effects priority over others (temporary effects generally have a high priority, while background effects generally have a low priority).

+Note: The plugin currently only supports one hardcoded player and hue room name.
+I'll be adding support for multiple players later (something like a command to add light identifiers, eg. hue room names/light names per player).

 # Connecting to hue bridge